njegorichard/pypy_benchmarks/lib/chameleon/docs/reference.rst

 ~~~~~~~~~~~

 The ``metal:use-macro`` statement replaces the statement element with
 a macro.
 The statement expression describes a macro definition.
+The
+``macroname`` variable will be bound to the defined name of the macro
+being used.

 .. note:: In Chameleon the expression may point to a template instance; in this case it will be rendered in its entirety.